elastic/eui/GOVERNANCE.md

 # EUI’s Design System Governance

-This Governance describes the processes we follow within Elastic when working with the EUI Design System.
+This governance document describes the processes we follow within Elastic when working with the EUI design system.

 ## Prelude and principles